agam/agam-old.github.io/source/_posts/2015-01-07-stuff-id-like-to-learn-in-2015.markdown

 I have pretty much _zero_ experience with hosted languages.
 One of the reasons for this might be that I always want to know what's "really happening underneath", and am deeply suspicious of situations when I _cannot_ know (this is also why I prefer Ocaml/F# over Haskell, but  that's a whole other blog post).

-Add to this the fact that I've always been curious about Clojure, to discover all its differences from Common Lisp on my own (there are several rants for and against it online, but there's only one way to find out for sure), and it's a natural outlet for exploration.
+~~Add to this the fact that I've always been curious about Clojure, to discover all its differences from Common Lisp on my own (there are several rants for and against it online, but there's only one way to find out for sure), and it's a natural outlet for exploration.~~

 Which brings me to the fourth point ...
 I feel I've seriously forgotten _a lot_ of theory, both in Math and CS, and it's _frightening_.
 So I'm hoping to weave that (_somehow_) into my Clojure exploration and kill many birds with one stone.

 So yeah, we'll find out how this all worked out, same time next year :)

+**Update (1/13): This is a bunch of crap** I just realized I wrote a [similar post](http://agam.github.io/blog/2014/01/05/resolutions/) last year and did _nothing_ about it (well, ok, I _did_ do the _r/dailyprogrammer_ stuff, more or less), so scratch all of the above.
+I'll leave it up to remind myself of how foolish this is.
+I'm guessing this will reoccur the same time next year :P. Perhaps the best way out is to make _no resolutions_.